 Follow the historic salt trade route

 The journey to Upper Mustang follows an ancient trading route between traders in Tibet and India.
 You will follow the route that dates back to the 13th century, where you will see many Buddhist shrines, monasteries, prayer flags, and many other monuments along the roads.

 Is Upper Mustang Trek Difficult?

-One of the most the asked question, How difficult is Upper Mustang Trek? well, trekking to the remoteness of the country, there comes many challenges and obstacles, so the Upper mustang trek is categorized as a difficult trek, trekking in the Himalayan means you not only have to walk but also fight at high altitude so upper mustang comes under moderate to difficulty.
+One of the most asked questions is, How difficult is Upper Mustang Trek? well, trekking to the remoteness of the country, there come many challenges and obstacles, so the Upper Mustang trek is categorized as a difficult trek, trekking in the Himalayan means you not only have to walk but also fight at high altitudes so Upper Mustang comes under moderate to difficulty.